top of page

 (YouTube)

-A behind the scenes view of Jenese Harris interviewing a guest about an upcoming event.
-This was during the 11 am Midday Show around October 31, 2013.
+A behind-the-scenes view of Jenese Harris interviewing a guest about an upcoming event was during the 11 am Midday Show around October 31, 2013.

 (YouTube)